 All banks have to hold a capital conservation buffer of the highest quality of its capital (common equity tier 1 capital) equal to 2.5 % of a bank's total risk exposure.
 The purpose of the buffer is to conserve a bank's capital.(13)

 XXA works on iOS, Android, macOS, Windows and Linux in Stellar decentralized payment network and exchanges.
 Many unbanked people in the world have inadequate or impossible to get proper KYC-compliant IDs.
 Still most of them are mobile phone users.
 There are several international wallet providers on Stellar network that accept users without the need for KYC.
 As XXA runs on Stellar network, it also brings value and safety to all it's users globally.
 Having all assets protected by the Foundation, while showing documentations transparently available for public, it also bring trust for the all users.
-The real finance market safe heaven product.

 The Internet is a centralized mess, and decentralization may be the answer.
 Decentralization describes the design of a network that isn’t managed by a central party.
 Instead, peer-to-peer interaction drives the network, as no third party is needed!